 Of course, one “remedy” for allergies is to just avoid your triggers as much as possible.
 Of course, it’s not always possible, but do the best you can.
 Just like those with food allergies don’t eat whatever they’re allergic to, you can try to not be around whatever seasonal allergy is your biggest trigger.

 My biggest trigger is oak pollen.
 So when I see online that oak pollen count is high right now, I’m not going to spend as much time outside.
-Thankfully, it’s not high all spring.
+Thankfully, it’s not high for the entire spring.

 10. Get Your Vitamin D